 - Spirometry is done using a device called a spirometer to check lung function.
 This test measures the amount of air breathed in and out of the lungs.
 Although it can be done in young children, spirometry is usually done for children older than six years.

-- Chest X-rays (CXR) help visualize lung changes, such as bronchial wall thickening in some cases.
-However, this is more useful to exclude other concurrent illnesses since most children with asthma may have normal chest radiographs.
+- Chest radiographs or X-rays (CXRs) help visualize lung changes, such as bronchial wall thickening in some cases.
+However, this is more useful to exclude other concurrent illnesses, such as pneumonia, since most children with asthma may have normal chest radiographs.

 - Allergy tests are often done to identify and exclude allergies that may trigger or worsen asthma.